9anon/ezrahub/README.md

 - sluggable
 - reaptcha

-Then, copy over the files in this repository over your Laravel 3 install directory and reset Laravel's cache.
+Then, copy the files in this repository over your Laravel 3 install directory and reset Laravel's cache.
 Ezra Hub should be good to go!*

 ### License